ABOVE: Fruiting Ficus subcordata at Tawau Hills Park in Sabah. The large ripe figs are extremely popular with several species of hornbills.

 Habit: One of the most common large figs in the more seasonal areas of SE Asia and the Pacific Islands east to the Solomon Islands.
 In the Lesser Sunda Islands of Indonesia frequently grown as fence posts, with the leaves regularly pruned for cattle fodder.

 In the wet forests of Borneo an uncommon hemi-epiphyte.
-At Lambir Hills, Harrison et al (2003) described the characteristic growth habits of 9 individuals as being very large hemi-epiphytes in the crown of 30m + tall emergent trees. i.e. not stranglers with multiple roots enclosing the trunk of the host tree but canopy epiphytes with at least one large root reaching the ground.
+At Lambir Hills, Harrison et al (2003) described the characteristic growth habits of 9 individuals as being very large hemi-epiphytes in the crown of 30 m + tall emergent trees. i.e. not stranglers with multiple roots enclosing the trunk of the host tree but canopy epiphytes with normally one of two aerial roots reaching the ground.

-Fig: The large oblong figs to 3.5 cm ripen green to yellow to reddish brown and black.
+Fig: The large oblong figs to 3.5 cm ripen green to yellow to orange and black.

-Distinguish: By the shape and size of the leaf combined with the very large figs.
+Distinguish: By the shape and size of the leaf without any well defined side veins, combined with the very large figs.

 Brunei: An individual fruits regularly next to the Belalong Canopy Walkway in Temburong attracting Bushy-crested, Rhinoceros and Helmeted Hornbills to feed as well as the local gibbon family.

-Sarawak: At Lambir the 7th most common hemi-epiphytic fig in the 2 Smithsonian plots totalling 60 ha with 5 individuals present in 1998 and 4 individuals present in 2005.
+Sarawak: At Lambir the 7th most common hemi-epiphytic fig in the 2 Smithsonian plots (60 ha) with 5 individuals present in 1998 and 4 individuals present in 2005.
 The missing individual was lost in a tree fall.
 Harrison (2006).

 Kalimantan: Locally common in South and East Kalimantan.

-Range: Vietnam south to Sumatra and east to New Guinea and the Solomon Islands.
+Range: Vietnam south to Sumatra and east to New Guinea and the Solomon Islands where Ficus subcordata is both the most common and the largest strangling fig in the island forests.